How to write your manifesto

 - Consider if what you want to achieve is realistic and achievable

 - Check that you haven't exceeded the 250 word limit - if you have, your words will be cut off at 250.

-If you are standing in the Main Elections 2018 (these take place in the Spring term 2018), you may need to also write another 50 words to summarise your manifesto.
+If you are standing in the Main Elections 2019 (these take place in the Spring term 2019), you will need to also write another 50 words to summarise your manifesto.

 The 50 word summary will be included in the RUSU Candidates' Voting Booklet which is widely distributed to voters on campus .
 This summary should be written in 3 bullet points.